GHopperMSK/schedule-manager/README.md

 # Schedule Manager

+> If you want to add a video clip on your web site you don't usually want to create your own video hosting.
+Just upload the video on [YouTube](youtube.com) and *integrate it*.
+If you want to add a form/questionnaire just use [Google Forms](https://www.google.com/forms/about/) and *integrate it*.
+If you want to add a map just create whatever you want on [Google Maps](maps.google.com) and *integrate it*.
+If you want to add ad just integrate ad network of your choice.
+> Why this approach can't be applied to schedules?!

 Many institutions have their schedule which the customers are interested in.
-Swimming pools, libraries, theatres, schools, etc. People want to have them in order to be aware and create their own schedules.
+Swimming pools, libraries, theatres, schools, etc. People want to have them in order to be aware and manage their own time.

-Yes, most institutions have a web site or, at least, social network account.
+Yes, most institutions have a web site or, at least, a social network account.
 In the best case they provide schedule as a pretty document which you can download and print out.
 In the worst case it is just a text announcement.

 The keyword here is "pretty".
 There isn't design which everybody likes.
 Also, if you follow a few schedules you, probably, would like them to be similar.
-Same font, same colors, same layout, same size, etc
+Same font, same colors, same layout, same size, etc.

+On the other hand, busines owners have to reinvent the wheel every time they want to share a calendar.

 This is why you want to use Schedule Manager!

-## Analogies

-If you want to add a video clip on your web site you don't usually want to create your own video hosting.
-Just upload the video on [YouTube](youtube.com) and integrate it.
-If you want to add a form/questionnaire just use [Google Forms](https://www.google.com/forms/about/) and integrate it.
-If you want to add a map just create whatever you want on [Google Maps](maps.google.com) and integrate it.
-If you want to add ad just integrate ad network of your choice.
-Why this approach can't be applied to schedules?!

 ## Features
 Schedule Manager serves for both business and customers.
 This is cloud-based, easy to use service which provides handy way to deal with schedules.